Tanganyika Territory: History

-After the defeat of Germany during World War I, GEA was divided among the victorious powers under the Treaty of Versailles.
+After Germany's defeat during World War I, GEA was divided among the victorious powers under the Treaty of Versailles.
 Apart from Ruanda-Urundi (assigned to Belgium) and the small Kionga Triangle (assigned to Portuguese Mozambique), the territory was transferred to British control.
 "Tanganyika" was adopted by the British as the name for its part of the former German East Africa.
+On 22 March 1921 Belgium ceded the Kigoma District to Tanganyika.

 In 1927, Tanganyika entered the Customs Union of the East Africa Protectorate and the Uganda Protectorate, which eventually became the independent countries of Kenya and Uganda, and the East African Postal Union, later the East African Posts and Telecommunications Administration.
 Cooperation expanded with those protectorates and, later, countries in a number of ways, leading to the establishment of the East African High Commission (1948–1961) and the East African Common Services Organisation (1961–1967), forerunners of the East African Community.
 The country held its first elections in 1958 and 1959.
 The following year it was granted internal self-government and fresh elections were held.
 Both elections were won by the Tanganyika African National Union (TANU), which led the country to independence in December 1961.
 The following year a presidential election was held, with TANU leader Julius Nyerere emerging victorious.
 In the mid-20th century, Tanganyika was the largest producer of beeswax in the world.

 The British state took control of the colony of Tanganyika as a result of the Treaty of Versailles.
-Once Britain took control of the colony, they wished it to be a "Black man's country".
-The British state wished for this colony to be similar to the Nigeria in terms of its state structure.
+Once Britain took control of the colony, they wished it to be a "Black man's country", similar to Nigeria in terms of its state structure.
 And as the policy of colonial rule in Nigeria changed to indirect rule so too did the governance of Tanganyika.
 The British also pursued an anti-German policy which was led by the head official in Tanganyika, Sir Horace Bryatt.
-Bryatt was an unpopular politician, and his policies of expelling Germans halved Tanganyika's population.
+Bryatt was an unpopular politician, and his policies of expelling Germans halved Tanganyika's European population.
 Many of the ex-German plantations were sold to European companies and mixed farms were given to new British owners.
-Much of Tanganyika's economy was based around cash crops, in particular Coffee.
+Much of Tanganyika's economy was based around cash crops, in particular coffee.